ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {:pre}

-2. Issue the following curl commands to query the API server running on the Cloud VSI.The API server will read content from the {{site.data.keyword.databases-for-postgresql}} over the private endpoint.
+2. Issue the following curl commands to query the API server running on the cloud VSI.
+The API server will read content from the {{site.data.keyword.databases-for-postgresql}} over the private endpoint.
 There is no content in the database by default, it should return an empty array.

    ```sh
    curl \